-The Public Trustee Office is an independent provincial office that has the authority to manage the financial and health care needs for certain people when no one else is willing, suitable, or able to act.
+The Public Trustee's Office has the authority to manage the financial and health care needs for certain people when no one else is willing, suitable, or able to act.
+It is independent of the provincial government.

 Important terms